 Meter Installations

-Beginning March 2021, Benchland has been installing and continues to install secondary water meters to the Northern portion of our District Our intent is to continue installation in the North Farmington area.
+Beginning March 2021, Benchland has been installing and continues to install secondary water meters.
+Our intent is to continue installation throughout the District.
 If you would like to know more about this project, go to the "Engineering" drop down on the main page.
 Then go to "Construction in Progess"

 ________________